The Manuscripts of the Gospels

 V (others)

-Mix+KxConsidered oneof the primary Cæsarean witnesses, but almost purely Byzantine outside Mark.
+Mix+KxConsidered one of the primary Cæsarean witnesses, but almost purely Byzantine outside Mark.

 33δ48IX#eapcHHIIBAlexandrian with heavy Byzantine (and perhaps minor "Western") influence.
 Probably the best minuscule of the gospels other than 892.